 BGE is to submit a report on its activities to the Minister for the Environment and the Minister for Communications, Energy and Natural Resources.
 The Minister is to lay the annual report before the Houses of the Oireachtas.

-The Minister for the Environment may give directions to BGE in relation to the performance of its functions.
-The consent of the Minister for Communication, Energy and Natural Resources is required to the direction.
+The Minister for the Environment may give directions to BGE regarding the performance of its functions.
+The consent of the Minister for Communication, Energy and Natural Resources is required for the direction.
 BGE and Irish Water must comply with the directions.

 Provision is made for the increase in the maximum number of members of the Board of Ervia.